 Conclusion

-AI is a tool with staggering potential, but its value depends entirely on the person using it.
-By sticking to transparency, questioning the output, and guarding your data, you can use AI to sharpen your education without losing your integrity.
-The future is here—just make sure you’re the one leading the way.
+AI is a tool with significant potential, but its value depends on the person using it.
+By prioritizing transparency, questioning the output, and guarding your data, you can use AI to improve your education without losing your integrity.
+Ensure you are the one directing the process.